You've purchased your turkey and cooked it to perfection. Now, it's time to carve up the bird and serve it.

-Some folks suggest using a carving knife, a boning knife AND a chef's knife.
+Some folks suggest using a carving knife, a boning knife, and a chef's knife.
 Those specialty blades are thinner, longer, and more flexible.
 But if you've cooked your turkey properly, the joints are going to come apart pretty easily, so your chef's knife should be more than adequate to do the job.

-Do make sure, however, that whatever knife you use, it's sharp.
-(Of course, your knife should ALWAYS be sharp.)
+Make sure that whatever knife you use is sharp.
 When carving a turkey, you want to be able to slice through the skin without shredding it.
-The goal is to ensure that each slice of meat has its own skin still on it.Continue to 4 of 9 below.
+The goal is to ensure that each slice of meat has its own skin still attached, and this requires a sharp knife.

 Remove the Legs